natcap/invest.users-guide/source/habitat_quality.rst

 If a continuum of habitat suitability is relevant, weights with a roster of LULC on a landscape must be applied in reference to a particular species guild of group.
 For example, grassland songbirds may prefer a native prairie habitat above all other habitat types (the habitat score for the LULC prairie (Hprarie) equals 1), but will also make use of a managed hayfield or pasture in a pinch (the habitat score for the LULC hayfield (Hhayfield) and pasture (Hpasture) equals 0.5).
 However, mammals such as porcupines will find prairie unsuitable for breeding and feeding.
 Therefore, if specific data on species group-habitat relationships are used, the model output refers to habitat extent and quality for the species or group in the modeled set only.

-Besides a map of LULC and data that relates LULC to habitat suitability, the model also requires data on habitat threat density and its affects on habitat quality.
-In general, we consider human modified LULC types that cause habitat fragmentation, edge, and degradation in neighboring habitat threats.
+Besides a map of LULC and data that relates LULC to habitat suitability, the model also requires data on habitat threat density and its effects on habitat quality.
+In general, we consider threats to be human-modified LULC types that cause habitat fragmentation, edge, and degradation in neighboring habitat.
 For example, the conversion of a habitat LULC to non-habitat LULC reduces the size and continuity of neighboring habitat patches.
 Edge effects refer to changes in the biological and physical conditions that occur at a patch boundary and within adjacent patches.
 For example, adjacent degraded non-habitat LULC parcels impose "edge effects" on habitat parcels and can have negative impacts within habitat parcels by, for example, facilitating entry of predators, competitors, invasive species, or toxic chemicals and other pollutants.
 Another example: in many developing countries roads are a threat to forest habitat quality on the landscape because of the access they provide to timber and non-timber forest harvesters.

 Each threat source needs to be mapped on a raster grid.
 A grid cell value on a threat's map can either indicate intensity of the threat within the cell (e.g., road length in a grid cell or cultivated area in a gird cell) or simply a 1 if the grid cell contains the threat in a road or crop field cover and 0 otherwise.
 Let :math:`o_{ry}` indicate threat r's "score" in grid cell y where r = 1, 2, ..., R indexes all modeled degradation sources.